IvS-KULeuven/ComboCode/README.md

 * <b>Modeling</b>:
     - Currently works with GASTRoNOoM for gas radiative transfer, and with MCMax for dust radiative transfer
     - Allowing output of one code to be used as input for another
+    - Automatic line selection based on available data and line listing
     - Databases for modeling output and easy parameter space searches
+    - Interaction with a supercomputer clusters built into the databases
+    - Statistical analysis for samples and individual sources, and both resolved and unresolved emission lines
 * <b>Data</b>:
     - Management of data files associated with radio data, SEDs and spectroscopic data
+    - Fitting routines for resolved emission lines

 ### How do I run ComboCode?
 <ol>